composer404/index-generator/README.md

 ## Usage

-In a directory when you want to generate an index, open a typescript file.
-Use a 'Generate index with exports' command or use shortcut 'Ctrl + Alt + G'.
-The index file will be create in a following form:
+In a directory, where you want to generate an index, open a typescript file.
+Use a 'Generate index with exports' command or use 'Ctrl + Alt + G' shortcut.
+The index file will be created.

 ![animation](https://github.com/BoomSoftware/index-generator/blob/master/img/index-generator.gif)